 This three-day ritual revolves around the ancient Tiji myth.
 Thousands of people visit Lo Manthang to observe and be a part of this festival.

 Mustang is one of the last surviving examples of mountain life.
 And, Autumn season is among the best time to visit Mustang Nepal.
-With its untouched beauty and culture, you will get to experience a whole new world of old culture and traditions of the Tibetan people.
+With its untouched beauty and culture, you will get to experience a whole new world of the old culture and traditions of the Tibetan people.

 Along with the stunning mountain views, Mustang boasts great scenic views and holy places.
 And it’s easy to access throughout the year is just an added bonus.